 Your data

 The bot only reads messages in channels you explicitly tell it to watch, or in conversations where you @mention it directly.
-Messages are sent to Anthropic for evaluation, but nothing is stored long-term beyond the log entries you can view yourself with /modlogs.
-If you ever remove the bot from your server, everything it knows about that server is automatically wiped from the database.
+Messages are sent to AI providers for evaluation, but nothing is stored long-term beyond the log entries you can view yourself with /modlogs.
+If you ever remove the bot from your server, everything it knows about that server is automatically wiped from the database within seconds.

 Why AI moderation?